 It also has several restrained but emotionally intense scenes about a superficially happily-married father of elementary-school aged children whose wife finds he's having an affair with another woman.
 Just the thing for Christmas with the kids!

-Maleficent has merchandise aimed at children, but contains violence, frightening imagery, and a use of the word "imbusel" by one of the fairies.
+Maleficent has merchandise aimed at children, but contains violence and frightening imagery.
 Also, most of the trailers before the movie are for movies not meant for kids.

 The original book ran into the same problem.
 Author John Grogan eventually had to release a more kid-friendly version, eliminating the sexual content and moments of marital strife, even though Marley's death remained part of the story.